 With Daydream Labs of Google, they were looking to make interactive learning possible on the VR platform.
 This led the company to create a training prototype model of an espresso machine that resembles a real one.
 Google added a detailed tutorial for letting users get the most out of it.
-Two groups were set to make coffee, one with a real machine, and another using the prototype.
+Two groups were set to make coffee, one with a real machine and another using the prototype.
 The former group reached accuracy in 3 attempts, while the latter took 2 attempts.

 The conclusion derived from the entire analysis of the comparative session inspired Google to proceed with the project.
 This helped them work on enhancing their future experiments on VR.
 The American enterprise came across the differences between reality and VR, as some skills are better developed naturally.
 Also, one comparative experiment alone is never enough to draw final conclusions.
-According to Google, VR will be bound within inputs such as pressing buttons and moving things around until further developments that coincide with reality.
+According to Google, VR will be bound to inputs such as pressing buttons and moving things around until further developments coincide with reality.

 Finally, Google agreed with the notion that the prototype and its experiments have been successful, as these gave the designers leads to work through the challenges.
-This is to help them earn success regarding the objective of building effective VR devices.
+This is to help them earn success in the objective of building effective VR devices.

 Google believes VR is a practical platform for users to enjoy learning experiences in various aspects of life.
 Also, the company reported appealing responses from the trainees, who came back to use the espresso machine even after the comparison.
 This showed that people are fascinated by going through a new process and using a new device for something as simple as making coffee.